jjloomis/adobe-premiere-creating-a-social-media-video/troubleshooting/panels-have-disappeared.md

 # A Panel is Missing or Looks Different

-If a panel is missing, it may have
+If a panel is missing or looks different, a tab within the panel may have been clicked by accident.